 Join us for a professional guide led tour to see the highlights of the Charterhouse, taking in the Great Hall where the Brothers sit together to eat their meals, the Great Chamber where Queen Elizabeth I held court during the first days of her reign, Wash-house Court associated with the medieval monks of the Charterhouse and Master’s Court which reveals the opulence of Lord North’s Tudor mansion.
 Our expert guides will explain the history of the site and pull out some highlights from the collection.

 Tours last 55 minutes and cost £10 per person.

 Tours take place Tuesday to Sunday at 11.30am, 1.45pm and 2.45pm.

 PLEASE NOTE that our tour times are changing.
 From 01 March 2018 standard tours will take place at: 11.30am, 12pm and 2pm.

 If you have made an advance group booking for March onwards there is no need to worry – we will honour all existing bookings.

 Please speak to the Visitor Hosts on 0203 818 8873 if you require any clarification.

 From the Black Death to the founding of a Carthusian monastery to London’s newest railway, discover the secrets that lie behind, or rather underneath, the Charterhouse.
 As Crossrail tunnelled its way across London, the remains of a 14th century plague pit were unearthed.
 Following on from her series of SOLD OUT walking tours for the Museum of London in summer 2017, join London Town Tours guide Julie Chandler to find out about the tunnelling, station design, the trains, the archaeology, and how Crossrail impacted life at Charterhouse on this unique tour.

-Tours last approximately 75 minutes and cost £20 per person.
+Tours last for 90 minutes and cost £20 per person.